-The Registrar communicates the Institute’s formal complaint response to the Cross Institute Administrator and the Head of Faculty and/or Directorate.
+The Registrar communicates the Institute’s formal complaint response to the Senior Quality Officer and the Head of Faculty and/or Directorate.

 The written response will clearly outline what action has been taken or is being proposed to resolve the complaint.
 In the event that a decision has been taken not to uphold the complaint, the reasons for that decision will be outlined in the response.

-The Cross Institute Administrator then sends the Institute’s formal complaint response to the complainant within five working days.
+The Senior Quality Officer then sends the Institute’s formal complaint response to the complainant within five working days.

-A copy of the response will also be issued by the Cross Institute Administrator to anyone named in the response.
+A copy of the response will also be issued by the Senior Quality Officer to anyone named in the response.

 Where a member of the Executive is the subject of the complaint the President will deal with the complaint.